Meet the Judges! These are the VCs and Angel Investors who will be reading and evaluating the company profiles.

 Mr. Edelson is one of the most quoted technology industry figures in the world, his views often appearing in national and international financial and trade publications.
 He has frequently addressed major industry forums, often as keynote speaker, and has been retained as a consultant by dozens of technology companies.
 He is former President of the Analysts Club, the oldest club on Wall Street, founded in 1925.
 Education: BS in Physics from Brooklyn College, MBA in Management from NYU, Graduate Program in Telecommunications Engineering, at The Cornell Graduate School of Electrical Engineering.

-Tim Foster, Business Development Manager, Edison Venture Fund
+Tim Foster, Business Development Manager, LLR Partners

 David Nevas, Business Development Associate, Edison Venture Fund